zkochan/zkochan.github.io/_posts/2015-07-20-real-privacy-in-javascript-objects.md

 The principle of private functions is almost the same with one change, private functions should be executed with the `this` of the object to which they belong.

-If normally, we would declare private functions like this:
+If normally we would declare private functions like this:

 {% highlight JavaScript %}
 function Foo() {